SMART Permission Tickets

 Introduction

-A Permission Ticket is an issuer-signed, sender-constrained JWT presented inside a SMART Backend Services client_assertion.
+A Permission Ticket is an issuer-signed, sender-constrained JWT presented to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693).
 It allows a client to redeem a portable authorization grant at any eligible Data Holder within the ticket's audience, without requiring the issuer to know where the subject has received care.

 Each ticket conveys a common authorization structure: a subject (whose data), an optional requester (on whose behalf), and access constraints (what, and how much).
 Ticket-type-specific business semantics live in an optional details object whose schema is selected by ticket_type.
 SMART scopes provide the coarse access ceiling.
 Structured access constraints express finer limits — time range, jurisdiction, source organization.

 When present, a cnf.jkt claim cryptographically binds the ticket to the presenting client's key.
-A Data Holder verifies the client assertion, verifies the ticket signature against the issuer's published keys, enforces key binding if present, and grants access scoped to the intersection of requested and authorized access.
+A Data Holder authenticates the client, verifies the ticket signature against the issuer's published keys, enforces key binding if present, and grants access scoped to the intersection of requested and authorized access.
 No user login is required at the Data Holder.

 Scope and Non-Goals